ByteAtATime/bg-ctf/test/challenge12/README.md

-# Challenge 12: The Block Header Oracle
+# Challenge 12: Give me the block!

 In this challenge, you need to understand the complex inner workings of blocks to form some data with the same hash as a block.